Celebrate Dad with these creative Father’s Day ideas

 Go on an overnight camping trip

 This year, start a family camping tradition.
 Pitch a tent, kindle a campfire and swap memories about growing up—it’s bonding at its best.
-Look for a campground near you, pack up your camping gear and go wild (literally).
+Look for a campground near you, pack your camping gear and go wild (literally).
 Bonus: The tech-free time translates to more opportunities to have meaningful conversations and create new memories.

 Take in a car show